-Karen: If you know that incensole acetate is absolutely going to have a calming and an anti-anxiety effect, and is going to have the effect of lifting the mood and making one happier; to me that can just be a great ray of sunshine and a way to just know that your life can get back on track and you can get through it.
+Karen: If you know that incensole acetate is absolutely going to have a calming effect, and is going to have the effect of lifting the mood and making one happier; to me that can just be a great ray of sunshine and a way to just know that your life can get back on track and you can get through it.

 Doug: Those are all great points, and who couldn’t use more of that?
 We also look at situations where I’ve heard many testimonials about people using this to help them overcome recurring nightmares, to help them strengthen their self-confidence and their self-awareness.
 The word grounding comes up a lot.
 One of the things that it’s really well-known for is to increase our connection to the Divine or the infinite.
 Explain a little bit about how that legend has come about.